Short Stories Series: Edgar Allan Poe$15

 Recommended Ages: This class is ideal for students ages 12-17.
 Younger academically gifted students will be accepted.

-Start Date: April 7.
-Students have until April 21 to finish the course.
-No live classes- do the lesson plans on YOUR schedule.
+Start Date: October 6.
+This class consists of 1 lesson plan.
+Students have two weeks to finish the course.
+No live classes – do the lesson plans on YOUR schedule.

 What is the difference between a short story and a novel (other than the length)?
 How can the shorter form help a writer focus closely on plot and action?
 How can a writer make their readers care about the characters they have created without the extra room of a longer novel?